A Gasoline Versus Alcohol Comparison

 Lower barometer makes the air less dense.
 Less pressure means less of the same thing packed into the same space.

 How is air density measured?
 Density Altitude is the common measurement of the air’s density and is used by many racers as a means for predicting their racecar’s performance.
 Most weather station and prediction software companies hold their equations “close to the vest” but rest assured temperature and barometric pressure carry the most weight while water vapor is factored in but to a much lesser extent.
 The fact that temperature has such a large impact in this calculation is why density altitude is an excellent measurement tool for predicting a gasoline engine’s performance.
 Keep in mind that most of the weather station and prediction market is driven toward the large bias of gasoline racers in the “super classes” requiring the devices as well as upwards of 70% of the general bracket racing public still utilizing this fuel.
 It is no surprise that the largest amount of research and development has been focused in the gasoline prediction arena.
-Simple fact…it is the most needed.
-Due to the fact that water vapor isn’t significantly factored into the density altitude calculation we feel that it isn’t a very good tool for predicting an alcohol fueled engine’s performance.
+Simple reason…it is the most needed.
+Due to the fact that water vapor isn’t significantly factored into the density altitude calculation we feel "D.A." isn’t a very good tool for predicting an alcohol fueled engine’s performance.

 The logical question at this point is why alcohol is less affected by temperature than gasoline?
 This is due to alcohol’s extremely high oxygen content.
 To be exact alcohol is 49.93% oxygen.
 Since oxygen is contained within the fuel the intake charge is naturally more dense with a constant oxygen source.
 This gives alcohol the inherent ability to resist the density robbing effects of higher temperatures.
 By carrying its own oxygen to the combustion chamber alcohol requires a much lower air-fuel ratio as gasoline (about half).
 Alcohol generally needs to be run at a 5.4:1 ratio while gasoline at 12.5:1 ratio under power in a high performance engine.
 This means that there is less (yeah…about half) of the temperature affected atmosphere in the combustion chamber with alcohol.
 This minimizes the effect of the air density in the intake charge so there is less change in power to the good or bad due to temperature changes.
 A good comparison is to think of a nitrous oxide assisted engine.
 I’m sure you have heard the phrase "atmosphere in a bottle", well alcohol is “atmosphere in a fuel”.
-Race fuel companies are not lost on this and have begun offering oxygenated gasoline in recent years and it has become very popular among gasoline advocates.
+Race fuel companies are not lost on this and have began offering oxygenated gasoline in recent years and it has become very popular among gasoline advocates.
 These fuels do begin to show a slight resistance to temperature changes but they are still not NEARLY as oxygenated as alcohol.
 This is precisely why you see and hear these oxygenated fuels compared to and offered as an alternative to alcohol in advertising.
 E85 is becoming a very popular pump fuel that has approximately 60% the oxygen content of alcohol, which makes it a good alternative to gasoline if you are limited to a pump gas application.

 You may be asking what makes alcohol more sensitive to water vapor and how do I use this to monitor and predict my alcohol engine’s changing performance?
-Alcohol is hydroscopic which means that it will mix with water.
+Alcohol is hygroscopic which means that it will mix with water.
 As it relates to our racing this means that it readily absorbs the water content in the atmosphere.
-Gasoline is not hydroscopic so it will not mix with water therefore its power producing potential isn’t reduced as dramatically when the water vapor rises.
+Gasoline is not hygroscopic so it will not mix with water, therefore its power producing potential isn’t reduced as dramatically when the water vapor rises.
 Since the water content in the air mixes easily with the alcohol it is able to dilute the fuel’s potency thus reducing the engine’s power production and ultimately degrade the racecar’s performance.
 From a consistency standpoint this isn’t necessarily a bad thing because the water vapor content in the atmosphere doesn’t typically change much on a given race day.
 To monitor and predict you must have an absolute measure of the water vapor.
 This is not to be confused with relative humidity.
 Relative humidity doesn’t give an absolute measure of the water vapor because it is “relative” to the current temperature.
-Good measures of absolute water vapor are dew point, vapor pressure or water grains.
+Good measures of absolute water vapor are dew point, vapor pressure and water grains.
 Most weather stations on the market take at least one of these measurements and if you run alcohol in your engine you need to pay special attention to these measurements and note how they affect your racecar.

 We don’t want to leave out barometric pressure, as it is the last of “The Big Three”.
 Barometric pressure varies with the weather and typically the weather can make the barometer change 0.5 during the race season (unless you are in a hurricane, of course).
 It is a given that a race car is slower at the higher elevation tracks but do most people really understand why?
 It is due to the fact that elevation significantly lowers the barometer at a much higher rate than the weather does.
 Each 100ft in elevation is equal to about 0.11 on the barometer.
 So a track that has an elevation of 2000’ would automatically have a barometer reading that is 2.2 lower than that of a sea level track (given the same weather conditions).
 Earlier we said alcohol and gasoline were affected the same by this variable and this is easy to grasp if you think of pressure in regards to as to how an internal combustion engine works.
 The lower pressure in a barometer reading means that the air density of the intake charge in the combustion chamber is less because the lower pressure caused less “air” to enter.
 This is due to less pressure behind the intake valve when it opens and the piston starts going down the bore.
 The intake valve is only open so long and lower pressure means the volume of air entering the chamber is less.
 This is unchanged whether it be an alcohol or gasoline burning engine.